-“It was a book about how to deal with the crisis of Italy after the French invasions.
+“The Prince is an occasion piece.
+It was written in 1513 after the Medici had been returned to power.
+Machiavelli was out of a job—he’d been tortured and fired—and couldn’t afford to live in Florence.
+And his obsession with politics and international affairs was such that he couldn’t let go.
+So he started a correspondence with his friend Francesco Vettori and, from that correspondence, arose The Prince.
+It was a book about how to deal with the crisis of Italy after the French invasions.
 Machiavelli’s response, in The Prince, was that the only way Italy was going to maintain its independence, and freedom, and drive out the barbarians—which is a term he always used for northern Europeans—was to beat them at their own game, to be more violent, more vicious, more brutal, and more faithless” Read more...

-The Best Renaissance Books
+The Best Italian Renaissance Books